HamiTheTank/composite_theory/README.md

 # composite_theory
-This is an experiment project to prove my theory about finding primes.
+This is an experiment project to prove my theory about finding prime numbers.